mlauss2/sandec/README.md

   - OK for COMI/Outlaws/MotS/SotE
   - alright for Full Throttle and The Dig
     - it's far from perfect, lots of hiccups, upsampling is terrible.
-- good enough A/V sync in player
+- very good A/V sync in player
+  - Outlaws IN_SHB.SAN (Level 1 Intro) the sound of the shovel hitting the ground perfectly matches the video (at around 5 minutes).
 - player keyboard controls:
   - space  pause/unpause
   - q  to quit